steven-meehan/crafter-gallery-site/README.md

 You need to ensure the route structure for the site and the S3 buckets do not match.
 If they do, when you try to visit the page for a specific image, you will not be routed through the website.
 Instead you will be served the image from the S3 bucket.

-With that done you will have to configure the Routes, the SCASS variables, and create the `index.html` file.
+With that done you will have to configure the Routes, the SASS variables, and create the `index.html` file.

 The application is built with Sass so you will need something to compile the CSS files.
 For Visual Studio you can use a couple of extensions [Saas](https://marketplace.visualstudio.com/items?itemName=Syler.sass-indented) & [Live Sass Compiler](https://marketplace.visualstudio.com/items?itemName=glenn2223.live-sass)

-(There is a folder within config that contains sample configuuration files that will satisfy the vast majority of the  site's configuration.)
+(There is a folder within config that contains sample configuration files that will satisfy the vast majority of the  site's configuration.)

 [Back to Top](#table-of-contents)